Skip to main content

 • get to a healthy weight, but avoid crash diets or high-protein or low-carbohydrate diets

-• drink water - up to 2 litres a day
+• drink up to 2 litres of water a day

-• exercise regularly – but avoid intense exercise or putting lots of pressure on joints
+• exercise regularly - but avoid intense exercise or putting a lot of pressure on your joints

 • ask your GP about vitamin C supplements

-• do not eat a lot of red meat, kidneys, liver or seafood
+• a lot of red meat, kidneys, liver or seafood

-• do not eat more than 2 servings of low-fat dairy foods a day
+• more than 2 servings of low-fat dairy foods a day

 Complications of gout

-It's rare to get lots of attacks, but if you do, you can develop permanent damage to the joint (chronic gout).
+It's rare to get lots of gout attacks.
+But if you get a lot of attacks over a long time (chronic gout), it can cause permanent damage to the joint.

 Chronic gout can also cause tiny white lumps (tophi) to appear under your skin, especially on your ears, fingers or elbows.
-This is where urate crystals form under the skin.
+These are small collections of urate crystals.
 They can be painful.

-You can get kidney stones if your uric acid levels are very high, so you'll need treatment to reduce the levels.
+You can get kidney stones if your uric acid levels are very high.
+You will need medicine to reduce the levels.

 Content supplied by the NHS and adapted for Ireland by the HSE